Image credit: Moncler

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Moncler “It's a Start”.
+Here we rate Moncler “Good”.
 These are a few factors influencing its score:

 • It uses some lower-impact materials including recycled materials.